|

 Instructions

-- Put the whole milk, evaporated milk, milk powder, vanilla bean paste, and a pinch of salt in a saucepan.
+• Put the whole milk, evaporated milk, milk powder, 2 teaspoons of vanilla bean paste, and a pinch of salt in a medium saucepan.
 Add 1/4 cup of the sugar and bring the mixture to a simmer over medium heat.
 Remove the mixture from the heat and set aside.

-- Put the remaining 1/2 cup of sugar and egg yolks in the bowl of a stand mixer and beat with the whisk attachment for 8 to 10 minutes, until thick and very light in color.
+• Put the remaining 1/2 cup of sugar and egg yolks in the bowl of a stand mixer and beat with the whisk attachment for 8 to 10 minutes, until thick and very light in color.
+It should fall in ribbons when the beater is lifted.

-- Pour the mixture back into the saucepan and heat over medium-low heat until the mixture coats a spoon.
-It should be slightly thickened and the temperature will be around 175 F to 185 F.
+• Pour the mixture back into the saucepan and heat gently over medium-low until it coats a spoon.
+Don't let it boil It should be slightly thickened, and the temperature will be around 175°F to 185°F.

-- Pour the custard mixture through a sieve into the chilled bowl.
-Taste and add another teaspoon of vanilla extract, if desired.
+• Pour the custard mixture through a sieve into the chilled bowl.
+Taste and add another teaspoon of vanilla bean paste or extract, if desired.

-- Place a sheet of cling wrap directly on top of the custard to prevent a skin from forming; cover the bowl with another sheet of cling wrap and place it in the refrigerator for 1 to 2 hours, until well-chilled.
+• Place a sheet of plastic wrap directly on top of the custard to prevent a skin from forming; cover the bowl with another sheet of plastic wrap and place it in the refrigerator for at least 2 hours, until well-chilled.

 Nutrition